 EOLPodcast

 Links mentioned in this episode:

-If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest donor Michelle Sandner and to Amrita for buying me a coffee!
-Also many thanks to all of you who joined the $10 for 10 Years Campaign!
+If you enjoy this content please share it with others and considerย leaving a review on iTunes.
+Thanks again to all supporters on my page atย Patreon.com/eolu.
+And thanks to everyone who hasย bought me a coffee or made a donation on Paypal!
 Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast